mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 Browse the portfolios of available artists.
 If you like a particular freelancer, take a few minutes to write them a personalized note explaining what you like about their work and why you think they might be a good match for your job.

-If you shotgun out a bunch of generic, spam invitations, expect to receive boring, low-effort applications in response.
-Personalized invitations incentivize the applicants to take the time to understand your project and articulate how they can help you.
+If you shotgun out a litany of generic spam invitations, expect terse, low-effort applications in response.
+If you invest time in the invitations, you incentivize applicants to take the time to understand your project and articulate how they can help you.

 ## 6. Consider total cost